-WHY DO WE USE MOOSE HIDE?
+WHY USE MOOSE HIDE?

 The answers to this question are as follows:

 1. The inspiration for the Moose Hide Campaign came during a hunting trip between an Indigenous man and his daughter

 The Moose Hide Campaign was born during a hunting trip between an Indigenous man named Paul Lacerte and his daughter Raven.
 They were hunting along the “Highway of Tears”, a stretch of highway in northern BC where many women have been murdered or gone missing.
 They harvested a moose and as the daughter was preparing it, they had a moment of inspiration to tan the moose hide and cut it into squares to engage men in efforts to end violence against women and children.
 The inspiration came from the land, from the loving relationship between the father and daughter, from the stretch of highway where violence has taken so many loved ones, and from the spirit of the moose.

 2. The Moose Hide Campaign is an innovative campaign rooted in Indigenous culture for the benefit of all Canadians